cfw-guide/ios.cfw.guide/docs/en_US/guides/recommended-repos.md

 Saving these will allow you to update and downgrade to the specific firmware version that was available when you saved the blobs.

 It's important to save them with this tool every time a new update is released.
+For more info about blobs, go to the <router-link to="/saving-blobs">Saving Blobs guide</router-link>.

 URL: [`http://repo.1conan.com/`](http://repo.1conan.com/)